-yesterday was the day of checking out mackenzie hall. thanks to emily and merry ellen for being so nice and accommodating. i hadn’t been there in quite some time, but the second we walked into the hall it brought back memories of acting in the play the empty chair back in 2000. i think i was second or third-billed on the program, and i played against type as a good guy for a change (normally i enjoyed being the lead villain in plays too much to take on a heroic part).
+Yesterday was a day of checking out Mackenzie Hall.
+Thanks to Emily and Merry Ellen for being so nice and accommodating.
+I hadn’t been there in quite some time, but the second we walked into the hall it brought back memories of acting in the play The Empty Chair back in 2000.
+I think I was second or third-billed on the program, and I played against type as a good guy for a change (most of the time I enjoyed being the lead villain in plays too much to take on a heroic role.

-the whole thing was such an unpleasant experience, i never acted in another play again — and acting in plays was just something i did, like making music, ever since i was a kid. the best thing to come out of the whole ordeal was a sound barrier-shattering scream of “MOTHERFUCKERS!” i let out in the parking lot after one rehearsal, fed up with it all. one of my greatest regrets in life will always be not recording that scream for posterity. it was one of my best.
+The whole thing was such a crummy experience I never acted in another play again — and acting in plays was just something I did, like making music, ever since I was a kid.
+The best thing to come out of the whole ordeal was a sound barrier-shattering scream of “MOTHERFUCKERS!”
+I let out in the parking lot after one rehearsal, fed up with being the only actor who seemed to care about learning their lines and taking their part seriously.
+One of my greatest regrets in life will always be not recording that scream for posterity.
+It was one of my best.

-back to mac hall in the present day. the piano is nice, and i’d have no trouble playing it for a show. my guess would be that it’s a yamaha C3, though i’m not entirely sure. sadly i didn’t think to bring the little video camera with me until it was too late, so for now you’ll just have to take my word for it when i say the acoustics in that room are pretty nice. i imagine the natural reverb would be cut down quite a bit if there was a decent-sized audience there, but i still think i would sound good.
+Back to Mackenzie Hall in the present day.
+The piano is nice, and I’d have no trouble playing it for a show.
+My guess is it’s a Yamaha C3 or something, but don’t hold me to that.
+Sadly I didn’t think to bring the little video camera with me until it was too late, so for now you’ll just have to take my word for it when I say the acoustics in that room are pretty nice.
+I imagine the natural reverb would be cut down quite a bit if there was a decent-sized audience there, but I still think things would sound good.

-if i’m going to do this, i think i would want to book it for february at the earliest. there’s still quite a bit of work that needs to be done on the next cd (which i would like to have available for a show) before it’s finished, and i’d rather have a lot of time to put a show together without feeling rushed. i need to stew on it a little more before i come to a decision…playing a half-hour set is one thing, but playing for two or three hours without anyone else to carry the musical weight is a lot of work. it could be fun, though, even if only ten people showed up. like i said before, that’s the great thing about a free show—it doesn’t matter how many people show up, because you get paid the same amount of money no matter what happens.
+I need to stew on it a little more before I come to a decision.
+Playing a half-hour set is one thing, but playing for two or three hours without anyone else to carry any of the musical weight is a lot of work.
+It could be fun, though, even if only ten people show up.
+Like I said before, that’s one of the great things about playing a free show.
+It doesn’t matter how many people show up.
+You get paid the same amount of money no matter what happens.